Introduction To Routing Protocol

 3. Dynamic Routing

-Dynamic routing protocols have predefined algorithms that can analyze and choose the optimal path to the destination.
-This is mainly used because of its adaptability to any kind of network topology.
+Dynamic routing protocols have pre-defined algorithms that can analyze and choose the optimal path to the destination.
+People mainly use this because it adapts well to network topology.

-It can also be called one of the most commonly used methods of routing.
+You can also call it one of the most frequently used routing methods.
 To better understand how it works, there is a need to have prior knowledge of certain terms such as convergence and accuracy.

 - Convergence

-In this routing, the routing table used should reflect the exact accurate and up-to-date information about the network topology and the time taken by the router to reflect a new change in the value, while routing in the routing table is known as convergence time.
+In this type of routing, the routing table must have exact, accurate, and up-to-date information about the network topology.
+Convergence time refers to how long the router takes to update the routing table with a new change in value during routing.
 Routing protocol with fast convergence time is preferable because disturbance can occur during the router to calculate networks for the optimal path.
-It can also be called an act of approach to a state where all routing tables have detailed information are in a steady-state.
+It can also be called an act of approach to a state where all routing tables have detailed information and are steady.

 - Accuracy

-The convergence time, which is updated by the router, should reflect the exact details about the values is known as accuracy.
+The convergence time, updated by the router, should reflect the exact details about the values, known as accuracy.

 Routing Mechanism

 The routing update mechanism is a process of information transfer between the neighboring routers.
-This can be explained as follows while routing at a particular time duration router to advertise its data information through broadcast or multicast.
-Various routing protocols have various time intervals.
+You can explain this as a router advertising its data information via broadcast or multicast at a specific time duration while routing.
+Various routing protocols have different time intervals.
 These routing updates contain information on routing protocols such as AS, AD, matrix values, and interface details.

-1. Autonomous system: AS can be defined as a collection of routers with similar routing table information, simply defined as the boundary line for routing protocol.
-It can be one-to-one or one-to-many and can also be defined by a numeric value.
-As numbers define it, an internet assigned numbers authority provided a range from 1-65535
+1. Autonomous system: AS can be defined as a collection of routers with similar routing table information, simply defined as the boundary line for the routing protocol.
+It can be one-to-one or one-to-many and can be defined by a numeric value.
+As numbers define it, an internet-assigned numbers authority provided a range from 1-65535

 This is of two types.